luna215/signoz.io/docs/userguide/logstash_to_signoz.md

         add_attributes: false
         operators: []
     ```
-    Here we have used port 2255 for listing in TCP protocol, but you can change it to a port you want.
+    Here we have used port 2255 for listening in TCP protocol, but you can change it to a port you want.
     You can read more about tcplog reciver [here](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/tcplogreceiver).
  * Modify your `config.yaml` and add the above receiver
     ```yaml {4}